Last Updated on June 13, 2021 by Nancie

 How to Keep Squirrels Out of Suet?

 The best way to keep squirrels out of suet is to hang it in a suet feeder on a pole protected by barrel type squirrel or raccoon baffle.
 Next best way is to hang it from a branch under an Erva extra-large baffle, making sure that the suet is well outside of squirrel jumping distance from every direction.
-See my post on how to position a baffle on a pole for more on putting feeders on baffled poles.
+See my post on how to position a baffle on a pole for more on putting feeders on poles.
 (If you instead plan to hang the feeder from a branch and need to choose a hanging baffle, be sure to see my post on Best Hanging Squirrel Baffle.)